w3ichen/HW0_S25/README.md

 # HW0_S25

-Please check out the [HW0 + Julia Video Walkthrough](https://www.youtube.com/watch?v=RetAn_9AOMg) by [Kevin Tracy](https://kevintracy.info/) from last year.
-Note: this was made for the previous Julia LTS version(1.6.7) and we will be using the latest (and much improved) LTS, but the content in the video is still very much relevant.

 ## Getting Started
 All the homeworks are distributed as Jupyter notebooks.
 Follow these instructions to get everything set up.